brucecantarim/twheme/README.md

 - Add a default themes package.
 - Create the docs.

-If you're interested in this project, want to contribute or just want to talk about it, hit me at my linkedin: http://br.linkedin.com/in/brucecantarim
+If you're interested in this project, want to fork it or just want to talk about it, hit me at my linkedin: http://br.linkedin.com/in/brucecantarim

 Cheers!